 - With his band, the Bruce Bartlett Trio, released Nasty Habits, Free for a Price, and Instant Gratification

 - Private lessons with Charles Banacos, John Scofield, Mike Stern, Mick Goodrick, and Gary Chaffee

 In Their Own Words

-"I first got a guitar and started playing when I was six.
+"I first got a guitar and started playing when I was 6.
 I had an ear for melody and could just naturally play; I was picking out melodies from the beginning.
 Since I was in my teens, I've been teaching even while I was playing in studios and traveling.
 Each time I went to a different city, someone might ask me for a lesson.
 I would also try to find the best guitarist in that area and take a lesson with him.
 So all my teaching is from my own experiences."

 "I do a variety of things in my private lessons, from a lot of technically oriented stuff to jazz improvisation.
 I also help students change bad habits that can lead to hand problems.
 My ultimate direction is pretty simple: make my students musically strong so that they have more choices on the back end.
-Whether they want to get into the blues, or work on jazz improvisation on the way to more contemporary improvisation, I can help them because I've studied and worked on all of that stuff."
+Whether they want to get into the blues or work on jazz improvisation on the way to more contemporary improvisation, I can help them because I've studied and worked on all of that stuff."

-"The best thing about teaching or learning how to play music is the balance between technical information and whatever your heart and soul feels.
+"The best thing about teaching or learning how to play music is the balance between technical information and whatever your heart and soul feel.
 Hopefully the technical information is only the vehicle for what you're really trying to do.
 I want my students to stay focused through the ups and downs, and to trust in what they believe in.
-I try to reinforce that they should learn as much as they can and be as versatile as possible, because the competition is very high.
+I try to reinforce that they should learn as much as they can and be as versatile as possible because the competition is very high.
 I also tell them to respect and learn from the past as they're trying to go forward."